zijie-cai/jobfilter-ai/README.md

 ## What It Does

-JobFilter AI analyzes LinkedIn jobs and gives you the quick verdict before you spiral into another pointless application, surfacing sponsorship signals, citizenship requirements, clearance requirements, and key skills:
+JobFilter AI scans LinkedIn jobs and turns the fine print into a fast decision board:

 - `Eligible`, `Not Eligible`, or `Maybe`
 - `Visa Sponsor`